Category Archive : marriage Counselling Tips

 These things consume so much time of the couples that they usually forget that they have a life of their own as a couple that needs attention, rest, nourishment and refreshment.

-Unfortunately, such a life situation make a marriage and romance extremely vulnerable.
+Unfortunately, such a life situation makes a marriage and romance extremely vulnerable.
 Talking on this topic Delhi’s top marriage counsellor Shivani Misri Sadhoo reveals some easy yet fun things couples can do together to rejuvenate their relationship.

 1. Arrange for a Date Night Together